geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^49]: Bayardo and Frontaletto, the horses of Rinaldo and Ruggiero in the Orlando Furioso.
 Bayardo was trained to assault the enemy’s steed, while his master engaged the rider.

+[^50]: It is here that Gibbon exclaims, “am I writing the History of Orlando, or of Amadis?”

+[^51]: The readers of Froissart will not require to be reminded of the achievements of Sir Walter Manny.